A rare treble for the King

 We have faced Arsenal three times on this day over the years, with the games ending in one away win apiece, and a draw.

-1909 - We held Woolwich Arsenal 1-1 at the Manor Ground, with Jack Parkinson netting and keeper Augustus Beeby making his reds bow.
+1909 - We held Woolwich Arsenal 1-1 at the Manor Ground, with Jack Parkinson netting and keeper Augustus Beeby saving a penalty from Andy Ducat on his debut as we drew 1-1.

-1927 - We were beaten 2-0 at Anfield, with Harry ‘Smiler' Chambers playing his 300th reds game, and centre-forward Bill Devlin making his nineteenth and last appearance.
-Jimmy Brain bagged one of his eight goals against the reds, with Sid Hoar netting one of his three past us.
+1927 - We were beaten 2-0 at Anfield, with Harry ‘Smiler’ Chambers playing his 300th reds game, and centre-forward Willie Devlin making his nineteenth and last appearance.
+Jimmy Brain bagged one of his eight goals against the reds, with Sid Hoar also netting.

 1947 - Albert Stubbins and Billy Liddell were on target as we won 2-1 at Highbury, with Reg Lewis scoring one of his five goals against us.